June 5, 2026

 What are the quantified benefits of the tax shield?

-In concrete terms, to take the example of Geneva, the tax shield stipulates that the total cantonal and municipal tax burden must not exceed 60% of taxable income.
-So, broadly speaking, if you have assets of CHF 10 million, your cantonal and municipal tax could be capped at CHF 60,000.
-For the shield to be effective, your investment returns would have to amount to exactly 1% (in this case CHF 100,000) and you would have to have no other income.
-This usually requires some upfront work to structure your income and assets.
+In practical terms, to use the example of Geneva, the tax shield stipulates that the total cantonal and municipal tax burden must not exceed 60% of taxable income.
+Thus, in simple terms, if you have assets worth CHF 10 million, your cantonal and municipal tax could be capped at CHF 60,000.
+For the shield to be effective, your investment income would therefore need to amount to exactly 1% (in this case, CHF 100,000) and you would need to have no other income .
+This typically requires upfront work to structure your income and assets.

 It follows from the above that, paradoxically, very small and small businesses are often too profitable for their owners to qualify for the tax cap.
 For example, if the tax authorities value the shares of your corporation at CHF 5,000,000, the corporation pays you an annual salary of CHF 200,000, and you have no other sources of income or assets, then your cantonal and municipal taxes could, very roughly speaking, be capped at around CHF 150,000 2, which is well above the effective tax burden (approximately CHF 85,000 3).
 In other words, the shield does not apply.
 For it to apply, the salary would have to be eliminated and dividends distributed up to 1% of the value of the shares.
 This would, however, have other consequences that should be anticipated (AVS, increase in share valuation, LPP, etc.).
 Finally, in our example, it would not necessarily be easy to maintain one’s standard of living (including taxes) on CHF 50,000.